marsyas/marsyas/MIREX/README_2010.txt

 > cd build
 > ccmake ../src

-(For the SAI/VQ task, please enable the WITH_ANN option in CMake)
+IMPORTANT: (For the SAI/VQ method of feature extraction, please enable the WITH_ANN option in CMake)

 > make
 > cd build/bin